-What Is TWRP Recovery & How To Install & Use It On Android Devices [Guide]
+What Is TWRP Recovery & How To Install & Use It On Android [Guide]

+TWRP recovery is one of the most powerful tools available for Android enthusiasts.
 Till just over a year back, ClockworkMod (aka CWM) was the go-to custom recovery for pretty much every mainstream Android device.
 Things have changed a lot since, with a newer player entering the game and gaining a lot of critical acclaim, as well as a huge user base.
-TeamWin Recovery Project – or TWRP for short – is a fully touch-based custom recovery that was initially developed for Nexus devices, but has since been made available for countless other smartphones and tablets as well, in form of both official and third-party builds.
-Just like we took you through a very detailed tour of ClockworkMod recovery and its features, we’re going to guide you through all the features of TWRP right after the jump.
+TeamWin Recovery Project – or TWRP recovery for short – is a fully touch-based custom recovery that was initially developed for Nexus devices, but has since been made available for countless other smartphones and tablets as well, in form of both official and third-party builds.
+Just like we took you through a very detailed tour of ClockworkMod recovery and its features, we’re going to guide you through all the features of TWRP recovery right after the jump.

 In case you aren’t familiar with the concept of a custom Android recovery, we suggest you check out our ClockworkMod recovery guide (linked above) and go through the ‘About Android Recovery’ section.
-That said, let’s take a closer look at TWRP.
+That said, let’s take a closer look at TWRP recovery.

 Installing a custom recovery on Android